-To create a smooth, fluid link between a word that ends in a vowel sound into a word that begins with a vowel sound, a very small y sound or w sound is added between the words, connecting one word to the next.
-This allows the listener to perceive both words individually, while never stopping the airflow between words.
+To create a smooth, fluid link from a word ending in a vowel sound into a word beginning with a vowel sound, a very small /y/ or /w/ is added between the words, connecting one word to the next.
+This allows both vowel sounds to occur individually, without stopping the airflow between words.

-Deciding whether to link vowels together with a y sound /j/ or a w sound /w/ will eventually come naturally to the speaker.
-Linking with the wrong sound will feel and sound awkward.
+Deciding whether to link vowels together using /y/ or /w/ usually becomes intuitive to learners: linking with the wrong sound will feel and sound awkward.

 Click here to join Pronuncian for full online access to all exercises and quizzes for this lesson.